mayank-nebula/LG-Chatbot/README.md

-Team, I have uploaded the python file to download SharePoint files.
-It is available in "Files".
-Currently it is set to download from top 10 folders only, to change this replace the top value in below query to "5000" .
+Team, I have uploaded the Python file for downloading SharePoint files, which is available in "Files".
+Currently, it is set to download from the top 10 folders.
+To change this, replace the top value in the following query to "5000":

-folder_items = client.sites[site_id].drives[drive_id].items[parent_id].children.get().top(10).execute_query()